NuclearTurtles/HOI4-OldOrder/README.md

 The mod takes place in a world where the French Revolution never happened

+The lastest build is HOI4-The Old Order Indev 1(1211 2-7-20).zip, please download this and not the entire repo

 --STATUS UPDATES--

+Status 4 (12:46 2-7-20): First Indev release!
+The first Indev release for the mod has been released!
+The mod is not in a playable state but you can see what changes the mod makes so far.
+Just download it at HOI4-The Old Order Indev 1(1211 2-7-20).zip from the repo

 Status 3 (10:56 2-7-20): Idiocracy
 I AM AN IDIOT!
 So I set the captitals of each country to PROVINICES! not states.
 So it works now.
 I have still set up Prussia as a seperate country, after borders are done I will probably release a demo.